A cruise ship with 206 people onboard has run aground in Greenland

 “Our units are far away, and the weather can be very unfavorable,” said Cmdr.
 Brian Jensen of the Joint Arctic Command.

-The 104.4-meter (343-foot) long and 18-meter (60 foot) wide ship ran aground on Monday in Alpefjord in the Northeast Greenland National Park.
+The 104.4-meter (343-foot) long and 18-meter (60 foot) wide Ocean Explorer ran aground on Monday in Alpefjord in the Northeast Greenland National Park.
 It's the world’s largest and most northerly national park and is known for icebergs and the musk oxen that roam the coast.

 The ship belongs to Ulstein Group in Ulsteinvik, southern Norway.